New Trailers for the Holidays

-There has been no holiday slow down here, with a flurry of new trailers released throughout November, along with some exciting announcements.
-From our first look at the next Fantastic Beasts installment to a marmalade-loving teddy bear on the loose in London, November had something for everyone.
+There has been no holiday slow down here, with a flurry of new trailers released throughout November and December, along with some exciting announcements.
+From our first look at the next Fantastic Beasts installment to a marmalade-loving teddy bear on the loose in London, this taste of 2018 has something for everyone.

 While searching for the perfect present for his beloved Aunt Lucy’s hundredth birthday, Paddington sees a unique pop-up book in Mr. Gruber’s antique shop and embarks upon a series of odd jobs to buy it.
 But when the book is stolen, it’s up to Paddington and the Browns to unmask the thief.